-Now that I had a working serial cable for my Nexus 5, I was ready to face some action and help in upstreaming.
+Now that I had a working serial cable for my Nexus 5, as described in the "Making an UART cable for the Nexus 5" post, I was ready to face some action and help in upstreaming.

 Looking through Brian Masney's TODO page there were a couple options, but the one I ended going for was the rear flashlight.
 Hardware doesn't get much simpler than an LED and it would be easy to test if it was working.